Relaxations for binary polynomial optimization via signed certificates: Introduction.

-The Lasserre and Sherali-Adams hierarchies are well-known successive convex relaxations of BPO based on binary non-negativity certificates (see \citet{lasserre2002explicit,sherali1990hierarchy}).
-The Lasserre hierarchy uses the sum of squares (SoS) polynomials as binary non-negativity certificates, and the relaxations can be solved via semidefinite programming (SDP) (see \citet{lasserre2002explicit,lasserre2002semidefinite,parrilo2003semidefinite,putinar1993positive}).
-The Sherali-Adams hierarchy uses the sum of factor product (SoFP) polynomials as binary non-negativity certificates, and the relaxations can be solved via linear programming (LP) (see \citet{krivine1964anneaux,lasserre2002semidefinite,sherali1992global,sherali1997new}).
+The Lasserre and Sherali-Adams hierarchies, for example, are well-known successive convex relaxations of the BPO based on binary non-negativity certificates (see \citet{lasserre2002explicit,sherali1990hierarchy}).
+The Lasserre hierarchy uses sum-of-squares (SoS) polynomials as binary non-negativity certificates, and relaxations can be solved via semidefinite programming (SDP) (see \citet{lasserre2002explicit,lasserre2002semidefinite,parrilo2003semidefinite,putinar1993positive}).
+The Sherali-Adams hierarchy uses sum-of-factor-products (SoFP) polynomials as binary non-negativity certificates, and its relaxations can be solved via linear programming (LP) (see \citet{krivine1964anneaux,lasserre2002semidefinite,sherali1992global,sherali1997new}).

-The Lasserre hierarchy yields a better lower bound for BPO than the Sherali-Adams hierarchy at each level of relaxations (see \citet{laurent2003comparison}).
-However, the size of the first level Lasserre relaxation increases combinatorially with the dimension $n$ and the degree $d$: the size of the matrices in the SDP is $\bO\genfrac(){0pt}{2}{n}{d}$.
-The current state of SDP solvers greatly limits the scalability of the Lasserre hierarchy.
-Various methods, which can exploit sparsity (\citet{waki2006sums,wang2020chordal,wang2021tssos}) and symmetry (\citet{gatermann2004symmetry}) of SoS polynomials, have been proposed to reduce the SDP size.
-However, these methods still depend on the degree.
+The Lasserre hierarchy has been shown to produce tighter relaxations than the Sherali-Adams hierarchy (see \citet{laurent2003comparison}).
+We note that the size of the smallest Lasserre relaxation increases exponentially with the dimension $n$ and the degree $d$ of $f$: the size of the matrices in the SDP is $\bO\genfrac(){0pt}{2}{n}{d}$.
+Various methods that can exploit sparsity (see \citet{waki2006sums,wang2020chordal,wang2021tssos}) and symmetry (see \citet{gatermann2004symmetry}) of SoS polynomials have been proposed to reduce the SDP size.
+However, the complexity of these methods still depends on the degree of $f$.
+The size of the smallest Sherali-Adams relaxation also increases exponentially with $n$ and $d$.
+However, higher-order Sherali-Adams relaxations can be solved in practice, since LP solvers are more efficient than SDP solvers.
+A tailored reduction method for the Sherali-Adams hierarchy is based on constraint implication (see \citet{sherali2012reduced}).
+The sparsity exploitation method proposed by \citet{bienstock2018lp} leverages graph-theoretical tree decomposition, similar to the method for handling sparse SDPs in the Lasserre hierarchy.